Updated March 6, 2026

-With President Trump’s new “reciprocal tariffs” taking effect in April 2025, one of the most common questions we’ve been hearing lately is, “How will these new tariffs affect the cost of printing my books in China?”
+With President Trump’s 10% global tariff taking effect on February 24, 2026, one of the most common questions we’ve been hearing lately is, “How will these new tariffs affect the cost of printing my books in China?”

 We actually have some good news for you!
-Despite Trump’s tariffs impacting a wide range of Chinese imports, printed books are excluded thanks to long-standing exemptions for “informational materials”.
+Printed books are excluded from the new 10% global tariff thanks to a long-standing exemption for “informational materials“.

 That said, there are still some existing tariffs on certain types of books, and international shipping costs continue to be a factor.